On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) comes into effect.

 Changed terms and conditions for .au domains

 When you apply to register a .au domain name you agree to set of terms and conditions.
-These terms have been updated under the new licensing rules in a range of ways.
+These terms have been updated under the auDA rules in a range of ways.

 New Warranties